vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The range of IP addresses that container VMs can use if the network that you specify in the `container-network` option does not support DHCP.
 If you do not specify this option, the IP range for container VMs is the entire subnet that you specify in `container-network-gateway`.

-When you specify the container network IP range, you use the distributed port group that you specify in the `container-network `option.
+When you specify the container network IP range, you must use the distributed port group that you specify in the `container-network `option.
+If you specify `container-network-ip-range` but you do not specify `container-network`, or if you specify a different distributed port group to the one that you specify in `container-network`, `vic-machine create` fails with an error.

 <pre>--container-network-ip-range <i>distributed_port_group_name</i>:192.168.100.2-192.168.100.254</pre>